microsoftgraph/microsoft-graph-docs-contrib/concepts/existing-customer-migration.md

 ### Special case migration

-If your tenant has active consents with any of the below conditions, the tenant requires a special migration process.
+If your tenant has active consents with any of the below conditions, the tenant requires a special attention.
 - Multiple column sets per dataset
 - Multiple scopes per dataset
 - Multiple destination sinks per app registration
 - Combinations of the above

-This process implies the consolidation of consents to meet the new experience requirements.

-These cases will be handled by the Microsoft Graph Data Connect team starting the second quarter of 2024.
+Upon one-click migration, the active consents would merge under the concept of one app, one dataset, one sink.

+For example, consider the following consents:

+1. Application: Productivity_Analysis; Dataset: Message_v1; Columns: [SentTime]; Scope: [Legal]
+2. Application: Productivity_Analysis; Dataset: Message_v1; Columns: [Message]; Scope: [Engineering]
+3. Application: Productivity_Analysis; Dataset: TeamsChats_v2; Columns: [id]; Scope: [HR]

+After migration, the consents will merge since they are under the same application:

+1. Application: Productivity_Analysis; [Dataset: Message_v1; Columns: [SentTime, Message], Scope: [Legal, Engineering] , Dataset: TeamsChats_v2; Columns: [id], Scope: [HR]]

+Note that consent for extracting Columns [Message] data for the group [Legal] has been introduced.
+Likewise for [SentTime] data of the group [Engineering].

 For any questions, reach out to dataconnect@microsoft.com.

 ## Option 3: Automatic migration